nunov18/frontend-feedreader/README.md

 ## Unit Tests

 ### Test Suite - RSS Feeds
-* Specs
+Specs
-- checks if the allFeeds variable has been defined
+- are defined
 - checks if the feeds has a valid URL
 - checks if the feeds has a valid name

 ### Test Suite - The Menu
-* Specs
+Specs
-- checks if menu element is hidden by default
+- is hidden initially
-- checks if the menu visibility changes when clicked
+- changes visibility when menu icon is clicked

 ### Test Suite - Initial Entries
-* Specs
+Specs
 - checks if at least a single .entry element within the .feed container

 ### Test Suite - New Feed Selection
-* Specs
+Specs
-- checks if the content changes when a new feed is loaded
+- has content from next feed changing upon loaded

 ## What will I learnt?